anquanscan/sec-tools/README.md

 [Secure-telegrambot](https://github.com/BlackIQ/Secure-telegrambot): This is a bot from Mehran Alam.
 I didn't create this.
 TNX Mehran.
 [Penetration-Testing-Study-Notes](https://github.com/AnasAboureada/Penetration-Testing-Study-Notes): Penetration Testing notes, resources and scripts
 [burp-send-to](https://github.com/bytebutcher/burp-send-to): Adds a customizable "Send to..."-context-menu to your BurpSuite.
 [tor-rootkit](https://github.com/emcruise/tor-rootkit): A Python 3 standalone Windows 10 / Linux Rootkit using Tor.
+[window-rat](https://github.com/machine1337/window-rat): The purpose of this tool is to test the window10 defender protection and also other antivirus protection.